 Currently, we do not view perquisites or other personal benefits as a significant component of our executive compensation program.
-Accordingly, we do not provide significant perquisites or other personal benefits to our executive officers, including our named executive officers, except as generally made available to our employees, or in situations where we believe it is appropriate to assist an individual in the performance of their duties, to make him or her more efficient and effective, and for recruitment and retention purposes.
-During 2020, none of our named executive officers received perquisites or other personal benefits that were, in the aggregate, \$10,000 or more for each individual.
+Accordingly, we do not provide significant perquisites or other personal benefits to our executive officers except as generally made available to our employees, or in situations where we believe it is appropriate to assist an individual in the performance of their duties, to make him or her more efficient and effective, and for recruitment and retention purposes.